-In addition to working on the intersection between farming practices and climate change, the National Wildlife Federation supports conservation through the Farm Bill, one of the largest sources of conservation funding in the federal government.
-Ensuring that Farm Bill conservation programs are authorized at appropriate levels, structured to achieve maximum wildlife and environmental benefits, and fully funded during the annual appropriations process is vital to our 21st-century land management strategies.
+At the local, state, and federal levels, the National Wildlife Federation is striving to conserve wildlife habitats.
+Through its advocacy on the Farm Bill, one of the largest sources of conservation funding in the federal government, the National Wildlife Federation ensures that U.S. Department of Agriculture conservation programs are authorized at appropriate levels, structured to achieve maximum wildlife and environmental benefits, and fully funded during the annual appropriations process.
+This is vital to our 21st-century land management strategies.

-In order to protect our grasslands, waterways, and the wildlife that depend on them, the National Wildlife Federation is also working to fix the flawed ethanol mandate that's led to soaring demand on farmers for corn.
-Though its intent was to foster cleaner fuels, the mandate has contributed to habitat destruction and poisoned drinking water over the last decade, threatening our wildlife and our human health.
+In order to protect our rapidly declining native grasslands, waterways, and the wildlife that depend on them, the National Wildlife Federation is also working to fix the flawed federal ethanol mandate that's led to soaring demand for corn.
+Though its intent was to foster cleaner fuels, the mandate has contributed to habitat destruction and contaminated drinking water over the last decade, threatening wildlife and our human health.

-Through our Adopt a Wildlife Acre program, the National Wildlife Federation retires grazing allotments, addressing conflicts between livestock and wildlife with a voluntary, market-based approach.
-With the retirement of these allotments, we're securing habitats for wildlife and giving ranchers funds to relocate cattle to areas without conflict.
-The National Wildlife Federation also holds a biennial America's Grasslands Conference, bringing together researchers, natural resource professionals, farmers and ranchers, policy experts, and conservationists to discuss relevant issues related to the conservation of North America’s grasslands.
+Native grasslands are among the nation’s most rapidly declining habitats, and grassland-dependent birds and other wildlife are experiencing some of the steepest declines.
+Through our Wildlife Conflict Resolution program, the National Wildlife Federation uses a voluntary, market-based approach to retire grazing allotments where conflicts exist between livestock and wildlife.
+With the retirement of these allotments, we are securing vital habitat for wildlife and giving ranchers funds to relocate cattle to areas without such conflicts.
+The National Wildlife Federation also holds a biennial America's Grasslands Conference, bringing together researchers, natural resource professionals, farmers and ranchers, policy experts, and conservationists to discuss current issues related to the conservation of North America’s vanishing grasslands.

 Americans share ownership of approximately 600 million acres of land and water in the United States.
 These public lands include federal designations like national parks, forests, wildlife refuges, and monuments, as well as state and local areas owned by the public.
+These lands are critical to the survival of many of our most cherished wildlife species and endangered species and form the backbone of the nation’s protected area network.
 The National Wildlife Federation is committed to safeguarding these special places and other landscapes that provide habitat for wildlife and opportunities for families, wildlife watchers, sportsmen and sportswomen, and others to recreate and reconnect with nature.
-We are activating a broad coalition to defeat efforts that would transfer or privatize these public lands.
+The Federation played a key role in passage of the Great American Outdoors Act, which permanently and fully funds the Land and Water Conservation Fund, the nation's premier program for protecting crucial ecosystems and acquiring new places for outdoor recreation.

 We are safeguarding special places and landscapes that provide habitat for wildlife and recreation opportunities for people.